What Is an Elopement Wedding? (And Why More Couples Are Choosing One)

 So what exactly is a modern elopement, and why are more couples opting for it?
 Let’s break it down.

-Elopement 2.0: What It Really Means Now
+Elopement 2.0: What Is an Elopement Today (and What It Really Means Now)

 Gone are the days when eloping meant skipping town without telling anyone.
 A modern elopement is a small-scale wedding, often in a beautiful setting, with the focus squarely on the couple.
 You can keep it just the two of you, or invite a few of your closest family and friends.
 Some couples elope at city hall, but many head to scenic locations like mountaintops, beaches, gardens, parks—or wherever feels special to them.